mbland/stc/tdd.md

 ## About
 This is an exercise in Test Driven Development.
-After the exercise there’s a walk-through of one possible solution paths.
+After the exercise there’s a walk-through of one possible solution path.

 ## Exercise string calculator
-Requirements usually comes as increments.
+Requirements usually come as increments.
 You start out with a set of features, then new features get added.
 To understand how software evolves, it’s recommended that you follow the steps below one by one.
-There’s a walkthrough of the exercise you may skip to, if you’d rather take the back seat.
+There’s a walk-through of the exercise you may skip to, if you’d rather take the back seat.

 ### Implement a string calculator using TDD